mile-hi-labs/react-data/README.md

 export default App;
 ```

-And then, use it like so from any route or component:
+Then, you can access the store from any route or component like so:

 ```
 # routes/mkt/index.jsx